 No one likes to be overwhelmed.
 How often have you visited a site and left after a couple seconds because it was too confusing to navigate?
 Or the content was so outdated you didn't trust it?
 Or the overall tone gave you an uneasy feeling?

 Excess or disorganized content can create visual clutter.
-This visual clutter can result from things like “walls of text”, or overuse of photography and colors.
+This can result from things like “walls of text”, or overuse of photography and colors.
 To ensure visitors can navigate your site and connect with your content, visual designers aim to eliminate this clutter.

 But why is visual clutter bad?